TijsBeertenStudent/haptic-heartsim/HeartSim-Report/05_references/README.md

 | `03_discussion` | Test results, observed limitations, and user feedback |
 | `04_future_work` | Conclusions and proposed next iterations |

-References whose URL or citation details could not be independently confirmed are marked with ⚠ in the table and with `[URL not verified]` or `[citation details unverified]` in the reference list below.

 ---